busbud/coding-challenge-frontend-b/README.md

 ## React

 As part of the requirements, React was the Framework I chose to develop this application.
-I used the boilerplate `create-react-app` to start a project oevr.
+I used the boilerplate `create-react-app` to start a project over.

 This allowed me to quickly have a running application and quickly been able to create components to build the application.